-How to Attach a Task to this Event in Event Viewer in Windows 10
+Attach a Task to this Event in Event Viewer in Windows 11 and 10

-Step-1: Type “eventvwr” on Cortana search box and hit Enter key.
-To more quickly launch it, perform a right click on Windows logo icon and select Event Viewer.
+Step-1: Type “eventvwr” on the taskbar search box and hit Enter key.
+To quickly launch it, perform a right-click on Windows logo icon and select Event Viewer.

 Step-2: Make a double click on Windows Logs in the left pane and choose the desired component from Application, Security, Setup, System and “Forwarded Events”.